 Publicly financed profit subsidies that attempt to drive the private market in a certain direction are expensive and have a dubious track record.
 The failure of market nudging by government is both because of the cost of financing them and because the person you are trying to nudge usually has deep pockets to fund political opposition to things that cost them market share or profit.

 There is a near exponential growth in subsidies needed to sustain investment moving towards an outcome that is far away from a "market" equilibrium.
-Every dollar spent moving a step away from the un-subsidized equilibrium must be spent again sustaining this new place.
-And, then another dollar needs to be spent again pushing beyond this new point to get to the desired investment level.
+Every dollar spent moving a step away from the un-subsidized equilibrium must be spent again sustaining this new level of investment.
+And, then another dollar needs to be spent again pushing beyond this new point to get to the actual desired investment level.

 One of the clearest examples of this is the long-term care sector in Canada.
 Public money subsidizing yields for private property investment firms to build long-term care housing continue to result in under-supply and low-quality infrastructure.
 And yield subsidies have had to increase because they always compete with the yields of the alternative investments.
 Competing with higher returns elsewhere is the reason that the subsidy regime is an expensive and misapplied tool for needed public policy outcomes.

 Public subsidies are better spend building the productive assets that we need.
 The goal must be to replace current polluting infrastructure with new infrastructure that does what we need.
 It is much too slow and inefficient to try to do this through nudging.

 Transport is a huge contributor to green-house gas emissions.
 However, the regular call for public ownership of this kind of transport – usually lumped-in with investment/ownership of public mass transit – can have unintended consequences that undermine its green policy credentials.